Beckham32/FinalProject/README.md

 - **Time-Based Content**:
   - Quests, dungeons, and shops vary based on real-world date/time.
-- **Loot Generation**:
-  - APIs scale loot drops by difficulty and context.
-- **Dungeon Generation**:
-  - Procedural layouts and monster density fetched from an external API.
-- **Quest Generation**:
-  - Dynamic quests from the quest APIs
 - **AI Behavior**:
   - External logic can guide monster strategies in combat.